 - Execute targeted PR campaigns

-5) Be proactive with a digital presence
+5) Be proactive with your digital presence

 Beyond using social media platforms and owned media, investing in search engine optimization (SEO) plays a massive role in developing a brand’s identity and repositioning you in the market.
 While it is impossible to remove negative reviews and news articles from search engines, there are ways to fix your company’s online reputation.
-Nevertheless, you need to be careful what you do to counteract a negative reputation.
-Otherwise, you may put yourself in a worse position than you were in when you started out.
+Nevertheless, you need to be careful with what you do to counteract a negative reputation.
+Otherwise, you may put yourself in a worse position than the one you were in when you started out.

 Additionally, according to over 65% of business leaders, social media platforms can worsen a brand crisis.
 To successfully reposition, you need to take control of all your owned media.
 This can mean anything from taking charge of conversations on your website-affiliated blog, social media channels, review websites, and any other online platform.

 Ultimately, you need to listen and respond promptly to consumers in order to reverse the effects of a negative reputation.
 In today’s digital world, consumers expect companies to have CSR and expect exceptional customer service.
-They expect businesses to respond quickly to a potential problem, whether through an email or on social media.
+They expect businesses to respond quickly to a potential problem, whether through email or on social media.